Muzamil-Jameel/Muzamil-Jameel/README.md

-Hi, I'm Muzamil Jamil - 👋 Hi, I’m @Muzamil-Jameel
+Hi, I'm Muzamil Jamil.
-Im a tech enthusiast and i love exploring new technologies and softwares- 👀 I’m interested in ...
+Im a tech enthusiast and i love exploring new technologies and softwares.
-I,m currently a computer science engineering student at University Visvesvaraya College Of Engineering- 🌱 I’m currently learning ... willing to collaborate on java projects- 💞️ I’m looking to collaborate on ... muzamiljameel7@gmail.com- 📫 How to reach me ...
+I,m currently a computer science engineering student at University Visvesvaraya College Of Engineering-. willing to collaborate on java projects.
+How to reach me - muzamiljameel7@gmail.com

 <!---
 Muzamil-Jameel/Muzamil-Jameel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.